Last Chance Furniture

 • Only effort required: take a few photos when the booking team asks

-• Furniture gets a second life instead of a skip trip
+• Furniture gets a second life instead of a trip to the recycling station

 • No meet-ups, no marketplace haggling.
 Everything handled through the platform

 • If nothing sells, nothing changes.
-It was going in the skip anyway.
+It was going to disposal anyway.

 One sold item saves more than the 400 kr recycling station trip would have cost.